 \subsection{Relationship with Matrix Factorization}

-Matrix Factorization (MF) plays an important role among latent factor model, which factorize the rating matrix into user matrix and item matrix for rating prediction \cite{koren2009matrix, NCF}.
+MF plays an important role in latent factor models, which factorizes the rating matrix into a user matrix and an item matrix for rating prediction \cite{koren2009matrix, NCF}.
 We denote the latent representations for user $u$ and item $i$ as $\mathbf{p}_u$ and $\mathbf{q}_i$, respectively.
-MF estimates the interaction score $\hat{y}_{ui}$ of $y_{ui}$ by the inner product product of $\mathbf{p}_u$ and $\mathbf{q}_i$:
+MF estimates the interaction score $\hat{y}_{ui}$ of $y_{ui}$ by the inner product of $\mathbf{p}_u$ and $\mathbf{q}_i$:

 where $K$ denotes the dimension of the latent representations.
-Based on the above equation, MF linearly combined the latent features.
+Based on the above equation, MF linearly combines the latent features.
 While our proposed COMET model aims to enrich the users' and items' representations generated by MF.
 In COMET, a prediction $\hat{y}_{ui}$ of $y_{ui}$ as follows: